-Are you planning on attending the STEM and Healthcare Career and Internship Fair on Thursday, October 3?
+Are you planning on attending an upcoming career fair?
 Looking for how to prepare?
 Read below for some tips from Kate French, Sr. Talent Acquisition Coordinator at Boston Children’s Hospital on the things that students should do to prepare for the fair.

 Do research in advance.

 “Familiarize yourself with which companies will be attending, and do some exploring on their job sites to see what positions they have available, and what roles you might be interested in.
 You also want to be sure you meet the minimum qualifications for any roles you might want to discuss.”

 Be sure to check out the Career Fair Plus App to see full employer listings, an interactive map, and more.

 Prepare an introduction.